Stv-devl/Wikipedia-APY---FR/README.md

 - Mobile-first workflow
 - SASS / SCSS
 - Vanilla JS
-- APY
+- API

 ### What I learned

 I learned to practice javascript.
-And use APY
+And use API

 ### Continued development